parseablehq/n8n-observability/README.md

 # n8n Observability with Parseable

-This repository provides a complete solution for monitoring n8n workflow automation with comprehensive observability using [Parseable](https://parseable.io/) - an open-source, cloud-native log analytics platform.
+This repository provides a complete solution for monitoring n8n workflow automation with comprehensive observability using [Parseable](https://parseable.com) - an open-source, unified observability platform.

 ## 🎯 What This Provides